Line of Contact (Nagorno-Karabakh): Description

 The line of contact was, immediately after the ceasefire, a "relatively quiet zone with barbed wire and lightly armed soldiers sitting in trenches", according to Thomas de Waal.
 There was also a relatively large no-man's land after the ceasefire which was several kilometers wide in some places.
 It was reduced to a few hundred meters in most areas of the line of contact due to Azerbaijani redeployments into the former neutral zone.
 In 2016, there were around 20,000 men on each side of the heavily militarized line of contact.
 Since the ceasefire the line of contact had become a heavily militarized, fortified and mined no-man's-land and a buffer zone of trenches.
 According to de Waal, it is the "most militarised zone in the wider Europe," and one of the three most militarized zones in the world (along with Kashmir and Korea).
 The trenches along the line of contact were extensively compared to those of World War I.

 The line of contact was regularly monitored by a group of six OSCE observers, headed by Andrzej Kasprzyk of Poland.
 There were exchanges of fire virtually on a daily basis.
 There had been significant violations of the ceasefire on various occasions, usually characterized by low-intensity fighting.
 Significant fighting occurred in April 2016, when for the first time since the ceasefire the line of contact was shifted, though not significantly.
 According to Laurence Broers of Chatham House, "Although slivers of territory changed hands for the first time since 1994, little of strategic significance appears to have altered on the ground."
-The 2016 clashes also marked the first time since the 1994 ceasefire that heavy artillery was used, while the 2020 Nagorno-Karabakh conflict saw use of heavy artillery, armoured warfare, and drone warfare.
+The 2016 clashes also marked the first time since the 1994 ceasefire that heavy artillery was used, while the Second Nagorno-Karabakh War saw use of heavy artillery, armoured warfare, and drone warfare.
 On October 9, 2020, when President of Azerbaijan Ilham Aliyev addressed the nation, he stated, "There is no status quo.
 There is no line of contact.
 We smashed it."